json-iterator/json-iterator.github.io/java-features.md

 }
 ```

-using `failOnUnknown` we can detect if the input has extra fields.
+using `asExtraForUnknownProperties` we can detect if the input has extra fields.
 Enable the annotation support:

 ```java
 JsoniterAnnotationSupport.enable();